 You'll see a better rate, just not a massively better rate.

 The FHA offers credit evaluation guidelines to lenders, who ultimately decide if they'll fully approve your loan.
-These guidelines encourage decision-makers to evaluate a credit history based on a pattern of behavior, rather than a few isolated missteps and probe for explanations when they see questionable or risky activity on a credit report.
+These guidelines encourage decision-makers to evaluate a credit history based on a pattern of behavior rather than a few isolated missteps and probe for explanations when they see questionable or risky activity on a credit report.

 An old late payment from two years ago may not require an explanation, but if there are judgments or other negative marks on the report, they'll likely investigate further and ask for a written account of what caused the problem.